jsjoeio/joeprevite.com/astro-migration/src/data/posts/2020-01-15-create-a-twitter-card-for-your-blog.md

 ---
-slug: 'create-a-twitter-card-for-your-blog'
+slug: "create-a-twitter-card-for-your-blog"
-date: '2020-01-15'
+date: "2020-01-15"
-title: 'Create a Twitter Card for Your Blog'
+title: "Create a Twitter Card for Your Blog"
-description: 'Learn how to quickly create a twitter card for your blog using an npm package and cloudinary.'
+description: "Learn how to quickly create a twitter card for your blog using an npm package and cloudinary."
-tagline: 'Automate with npm package and cloudinary'
+tagline: "Automate with npm package and cloudinary"
 published: true
-tags: ['Twitter']
+tags: ["Twitter"]
 ---

 As [@swyx](https://twitter.com/swyx) puts it, the Twitter card or more importantly `og:image` is important because